verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: -j [<value>]

-   Specify the level of parallelism for :vlopt:`--build` if :vlopt:`--build-jobs` isn't provided.
+   Specify the level of parallelism for :vlopt:`--build` if :vlopt:`--build-jobs` isn't provided, and the internal compilation steps of Verilator if :vlopt:`--verilation-jobs` isn't provided.
 If zero, uses the number of threads in the current hardware.
-Otherwise, the <value> must be a positive integer specifying the maximum number of parallel build jobs.
+Otherwise, must be a positive integer specifying the maximum number of parallel build jobs.

 .. option:: --l2-name <value>